vuhung16au/gradeflow-ai/Prompts.md

+# Manage the status of submissions

+List of Status:
+- Graded
+- Not Graded

+In "Upload Submissions" tab:
+- users can view the list of submissions
+- users can view the status of each submission
+- When clicked on the "Start Grading" button, don't grade it again (if it is already graded, show the grading results)

 # Handle folder upload as ONE "student submission"

 - if the "student submission" is a folder, then treat it as ONE "student submission" containing all the files in the folder